9 Reasons Seoul South Korea is a Must Visit City

 The two largest areas are Jongno/Jung in the north, and Gangnam in the south.
 Those are probably the areas to visit for tourists with limited time.
 For travelers with more time, there are many more, smaller centers and districts to be explored.

-Seoul has become a favorite place to visit by tourists from China, Japan and Southeast Asia, due to the success of Korean pop culture.
+Seoul has become a favorite place to visit by tourists from China, Japan and Southeast Asia.
+Its due to the success of Korean pop culture.
 Many restaurants and stores, especially in the more touristy areas like Myeongdong, will have signs in Japanese and Chinese, as well as Korean and English.

 However, this travel destination, long popular among Asians, is still relatively unknown in the West and frequently passed over by Westerners for nearby Tokyo, Kyoto, Hong Kong, Shanghai and Beijing.

 The traveler who does visit Seoul will not be disappointed.
 This sprawling metropolis is truly vast.
 Even so, the casual traveler can see most of the main sites in a few days.
-A dedicated traveler could spend months exploring this huge city and surrounding areas.
+A dedicated traveler, however, could spend months exploring this huge city and surrounding areas.

 About the Author